zhuqiwen/rivet-add-on-boilerplate-lite/workshop-tutorials/horizontal-subnav.md

-# Rivet Add-on: Horizontal Sub-Navigation
+# Rivet add-on: Horizontal sub-navigation
 Create an add-on that displays horizontal sub-navigation that's separate from the main page navigation.

 ## How it should work